-To cluster stateful session beans in EJB 3.0, you need to tag the bean implementation class with the @Cluster annotation, just as we did with the EJB 3.0 stateless session bean earlier.
-The @org.jboss.ejb3.annotation.CacheConfig annotation can also be applied to the bean to specify caching behavior.
+To cluster stateful session beans in EJB 3.0, you need to tag the bean implementation class with the @Clustered annotation, just as we did with the EJB 3.0 stateless session bean earlier.
+In contrast to stateless session beans, stateful session bean method invocations are load balanced using org.jboss.ha.client.loadbalance.aop.FirstAvailable policy, by default.
+Using this policy, methods invocations will stick to a randomly chosen node.

+The @org.jboss.ejb3.annotation.CacheConfig annotation can also be applied to the bean to override the default caching behavior.
 Below is the definition of the @CacheConfig annotation: